BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   compat concerns.
 * Ascending Lost Legion - figure out their drops
 * Also figure out Shadow-TP's drops, though that'll happen as I go through CV...
-* Reset Red, then Dead to test Courier drops.

 Things to think about: